 - The exporter’s banking details

-- The country of origin of the goods
+- A declaration of the country of origin of the goods

 - The expected country of final destination